peterpie123/classroom/README.md

 [![Join the chat at https://gitter.im/pg-classroom/Lobby](https://badges.gitter.im/pg-classroom/Lobby.svg)](https://gitter.im/pg-classroom/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This is **NOT** like a class you would have in school.
 There are no grades, no credits, nothing.
 I assume you're here because you want to learn something cool.
+Before you look at languages though, take a look at the [introduction] section.
 You can check out all of the programming languages I have to offer down below.
+If you need _help_, join our gitter channel!
+Just click the button above and create an account.

 | Language  | Difficulty | Uses                                     |
 | :-------- | :--------- | :--------------------------------------- |
 | [Java]    | `moderate` | Android, Desktop, Serverside, Government |

 [Java]: #Java

+## Introduction
+This part of the readme is to get you set up with [git], the namesake of this website and the primary way of tracking changes to source code.

 ## Java
 ### The complicated introduction